 Have you ever experienced the following symptoms upon waking, at the end of the day, or after spending several hours at a computer: dry or irritated eyes, tired eyes, stinging or itchy eyes, gritty feeling in the eyes, vision problems, difficulties seeing objects at a distance, or migraines?

 All these symptoms indicate that you may be developing dry eye.
 However, dry eye can also be found in patients who have no symptoms.

-Over 1 in 3 people in France are affected by dry eye.
+Over 1 in 3 people are affected by dry eye.
 Globally, it is one of the main reasons for visiting an ophthalmologist.
 The intensity, duration and frequency of dry eye symptoms can all have a significant impact on the everyday life of those affected.